dotnet/samples/windowsforms/README.md

 Install the latest [.NET Core 3.0 SDK daily build](https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.exe) available in the [dotnet/code-sdk repo](https://github.com/dotnet/core-sdk).

-### Analyzing your applications for .NET Core 3.0 readiness
+### Analyzing your application's for .NET Core 3.0 readiness
-If you want to first understand your existing applications readiness for targeting .NET Core 3.0, you can run the .NET Portability Analyzer using the instructions [here](https://blogs.msdn.microsoft.com/dotnet/2018/08/08/are-your-windows-forms-and-wpf-applications-ready-for-net-core-3-0/).
-This will produce a report that will show you API compatibility for each assembly that your application depends on.
+If you want to first understand your existing applications readiness for targeting .NET Core 3.0, you can run the .NET Portability Analyzer using the download link and instructions [here](https://blogs.msdn.microsoft.com/dotnet/2018/08/08/are-your-windows-forms-and-wpf-applications-ready-for-net-core-3-0/).
+This will produce a report that shows you API compatibility for each assembly that your application depends on.

 ### Creating new .NET Core 3.0 WinForms applications
 To create a new application you can use the `dotnet new` command, using the new templates for WinForms.